bphicke/Twitter_IoT/README.md

 This project was created with [Create React App](https://github.com/facebook/create-react-app) and then ejected.

+## Before you begin

+create a .env file in the root. add the following values from your Twitter dev account to the .env file:
+CONSUMER_KEY=
+CONSUMER_SECRET=
+TOKEN=
+TOKEN_SECRET=

 ## Available Scripts

 In the project directory, you can run: